 3. SEO-Optimized Images

-If you want to get the maximum exposure, you need to optimize your images for SEO.
-You can go to the edit options of an image and fill in the “Alternative Text” box.
-For the best results, include a version of your keyword.
-When you customize your articles, you are two clicks away from optimizing for SEO any image on your page.
+If you want to get maximum exposure, you need to optimize your images for SEO.
+You can do this by going to the edit options of an image and filling in the “Alternative Text” box.

 Lastly, you can edit the size of an image to improve the page speed.
-Many free plugins optimize the size of many images automatically.
+You can even use a plugin for this step.
+There are many free options available that can optimize the size of many images automatically.

 4. User Experience